jethas-bennettjones/jest-preset-angular/website/versioned_docs/version-11.x/guides/angular-13+.md

 };
 ```

-there are no migration steps required
+there are no migration steps required.

-- If one is **NOT** having `preset: 'jest-preset-angular'` in Jest config, the config needs to be updated with new values for
+- If you do **NOT** have `preset: 'jest-preset-angular'` in the Jest config, then it needs to be updated with new values for
   `resolver`, `transformIgnorePatterns` and `transform`:

 ```js